 5 Things You Should Know About West Seattle

-Seattle is a city of neighborhoods, with each having its own personality and ardent fans.
-West Seattle is one such district that has all the amenities for comfortable urban living: great parks, bustling shops, and quiet residential streets.
-Read on for a rundown on the area and what makes it distinctly West Seattle.
+Seattle is a city of neighborhoods and each has its own personality and devoted fans.
+West Seattle is one such district where you'll find residents who are passionate advocates for the area.
+It does, after all, have all the amenities necessary for comfortable urban living: great parks, bustling shops, and quiet residential streets.
+If you're thinking about living in West Seattle, or maybe just popping over for a visit, read on for a rundown on the area and what makes it distinctly its own.

 1. A Neighborhood of Micro-Neighborhoods